maximilianh/cellBrowser/docs/tabsep.rst

    columns, (cellName, x, y).
 The cellName must be the same as in the expression matrix and cell annotation meta data file.
 You can provide multiple files in this format, if you have run multiple dimensionality reduction algorithms.
+   You can also specify only a subset of the cells here.
+In this way, you can use a single dimensionality reduction algorithm, but multiple subsets of the cells, e.ge. one coord file per tissue.

 4. The (optional) table with cluster-specific marker genes.
 The first column is the cluster name (from the cell annotation meta file), the second column